 - Think user friendly: Use camping or travel cutlery instead of relying on single-use items

 There’s a difference between travel backpacks and personal items.
 The carry on backpack is your main piece of luggage, if you’re choosing not to check a bag.
-The Outbreaker travel backpack maximizes the carry on luggage allowance of most major airlines.
+Both the Setout and Outbreaker travel backpacks maximize the carry on luggage allowance of most major airlines.

 Personal Item Packing List